gabrielrs1/snipforge/README.md

 ## Generate test

-- When selecting a class method, a "Forge Test" option is available in the right-click menu.
+- When selecting a Method, a "Forge Test" option is available in the right-click menu.

 <img src="start-test.gif" width="500" height="300" alt="start-test">